emmydush/INVENTORY-MANAGEMENT-SYSTEM/README.md

 Note: Gunicorn is not compatible with Windows.
 For true production deployment on Windows, consider using IIS with wfastcgi.

+## Deploying to Render

+This project includes configuration files for deploying to Render:

+1. [Procfile](file:///E:/Best%20App/Procfile): Defines the command to run the application
+2. [render.yaml](file:///E:/Best%20App/render.yaml): Defines the Render service configuration
+3. [runtime.txt](file:///E:/Best%20App/runtime.txt): Specifies the Python version

+To deploy to Render:
+1. Push your code to a GitHub repository
+2. Connect your repository to Render
+3. Render will automatically detect the configuration files and deploy the application

 ## Advanced Settings

 This system includes advanced configuration options accessible through the System Settings page.
 Only superusers can access these settings.